2600hz/kazoo/applications/crossbar/doc/notifications.md

 This is the first request to make to see what templates exist on the system to override

-    curl -v -X GET -H "X-Auth-Token: {AUTH_TOKEN}" http://server:8000/v2/notifications
+    curl -v -X GET -H "X-Auth-Token: {AUTH_TOKEN}" http://server:8000/v2/notifications {
+        "auth_token": "{AUTH_TOKEN},
+        "data": [
+            "voicemail_to_email",
+            "voicemail_full",
+            ...
+        ],
+        "request_id": "{REQUEST_ID}",
+        "revision": "undefined",
+        "status": "success"
+    }

+To see what notification templates an account over-rides, include the account ID in the URI:

+    curl -v -X GET -H "X-Auth-Token: {AUTH_TOKEN}" http://server:8000/v2/accounts/{ACCOUNT_ID}/notifications {
+        "auth_token": "{AUTH_TOKEN},
+        "data": [
+        ],
+        "request_id": "{REQUEST_ID}",
+        "revision": "undefined",
+        "status": "success"
+    }

+In this case, the account overrides none of the default system templates.

+### GET - Fetch a notification's configuration

+Using the ID from the system listing above, get the template JSON.
+This document allows you to set some "static" properties (things not derived from the event causing the notification, e.g. call data, system alert, etc).

+    curl -v -X GET -H "X-Auth-Token: {AUTH_TOKEN}" http://server:8000/v2/notifications/voicemail_to_email

 #### GET - Fetch notification: